KevinTheGuo/ECE470-Project/Assignment_4.11/README.md

 When the robot is moved to a new position, it will not only check for collisions with external objects, but also check for collisions with itself.
 The robot has a bounding sphere at each joint.
 If that bounding sphere comes in contact with another joint bounding sphere, the robot is in self collision.
 A warning is printed to the terminal.
 For simplicity each joint is checked against every other joint.
+***
+## Path Planning

+We start by acquiring the current position of the robot and usin inverse kinematics to figure out the θ~start~ set.
+The Guiding Spehere(TM) then indicates the X Y Z coordinates of our target location.
+We again use Inverse Kinematics to turn this into a θ~goal~ set.

+We perform the following steps in a loop till we succesfully find a path from θ~start~ to θ~goal~.

+1. Generate a random θ set
+2.  check if the θ set would be in collision
+a. if in collision go back to step 1 and repeat.
+b. once you find a valid θ set go to step 3
+3. Check the distance of the current θ set and the last node in θ~start~ and θ~goal~.
+4. Add the θ set to θ~start~ or θ~goal~, whichever one has the shorter distance.